Heleia

 Heleia is a genus of birds in the white-eye family Zosteropidae.
-One species, the spot-breasted heleia is restricted to the island of Timor.
-The pygmy white-eye is endemic to the island of Borneo.
+One species, the Timor heleia is restricted to the island of Timor.
+The pygmy heleia is endemic to the island of Borneo.
 The thick-billed heleia, occurs on Flores and Sumbawa.

+Taxonomy

-The genus Heleia was introduced in 1865 by the German ornithologist Gustav Hartlaub to accommodate the spot-breasted heleia.
+The genus Heleia was introduced in 1865 by the German ornithologist Gustav Hartlaub to accommodate the Timor heleia.
 The name is from Ancient Greek eleia, an unidentified small bird mentioned by the Greek scholar Callimachus.